 We looked up their VP of North American Sales on LinkedIn and sent him an InMail…no response.

-That’s their brand you hear talking, very loudly.
+That’s their brand you hear not talking, very loudly.

-If you want your customer to love you and what you’re doing listen to them, engage them, applaud them…but do not ignore them; what you say is marketing, what you do is brand.
+If you want your customer to love you and what you’re doing, listen to them, engage them, and applaud them…but do not ignore them; what you say is marketing, and what you do is branding.

 Photo Credit: aldenjewell